nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Additional NGINX Metrics

-Amplify Agent can collect a number of additional useful metrics described below.
-To enable additional metrics, please make the following configuration changes.
-A few more graphs will be added to **Preview** if the additional metrics are found by the agent.
-With the additional log format configuration, you'll also be able to build more specific custom graphs.
+NGINX Amplify Agent can collect a number of additional useful metrics described below.
+To enable these metrics, please make the following configuration changes.
+More predefined graphs will be added to the **Graphs** page if the agent finds additional metrics.
+With the required log format configuration, you'll be able to build more specific custom graphs.

 <!-- advancedList -->